jdutronc/Stock_Analysis_Assignment/README.md

 <br> Click image to enlarge

-In the next phase of our analysis, it would be interesting to find out:
+<br> In the next phase of our analysis, it would be interesting to find out:
 - why the industry performed so well in 2017 and so poorly in 2018 overall (regulatory change? macroeconomics?)
 - why $ENPH and $RUN both managed positive returns in consecutive years, especially in 2018 when the whole industry was underperforming (SWOT)